How to Launch a Rocket with Baking Soda and Vinegar

 First Make Your Rocket:

 1- Take a sheet of paper and color one side.
-This will be your rocket decorations.
+This will be the outside of your rocket.

 2- Cut out a circle, cut a slit halfway, wrap it to make a cone and tape it in place.
 This is the top of your rocket.

-3- Tape three or four chopsticks to the upside down bottle, with a few inches extending past the top opening.
-This will be your rocket legs, so make sure they are even and the bottle can stand on its own.
+3- Tape three or four chopsticks to the upside-down bottle, with a few inches extending past the top opening.
+These will be your rocket legs, so make sure they are even, and the bottle can stand on its own.

 4- Wrap the decorated paper around the bottle, over the chopsticks and tape into place.